bhurwitz33/be487-fall-2023/exercises/01_intro_unix/01_03-working-with-files.md

----
-title: "Working with Files and Directories"
+# Working with Files and Directories"

-teaching: 30
-exercises: 15
-questions:
+### Questions:
 - "How can I view and search file contents?"
 - "How can I create, copy and delete files and directories?"
 - "How can I control who has permission to modify a file?"
 - "How can I repeat recently used commands?"
-objectives:
+### Objectives:
 - View, search within, copy, move, and rename files.
 Create new directories.
 - Use wildcards (`*`) to perform operations on multiple files.
 - Make a file read only
 - Use the `history` command to view and repeat recently used commands.
-keypoints:
+### Keypoints:
 - "You can view file contents using `less`, `cat`, `head` or `tail`."
 - "The commands `cp`, `mv`, and `mkdir` are useful for manipulating existing files and creating new directories."
 - "You can view file permissions using `ls -l` and change permissions using `chmod`."
 - "The `history` command and the up arrow on your keyboard can be used to repeat recently used commands."
----

 ## Working with Files

 ### Wildcards

 Now that we know how to navigate around our directory structure, let's start working with **our sequencing files**.
 We did a sequencing experiment and have four result files, which are stored in our `untrimmed_fastq` directory.

 Navigate to your `untrimmed_fastq` directory.

 ~~~
-$ cd ~/dc_workshop/data/untrimmed_fastq
+$ cd /xdisk/bhurwitz/bh_class/your_netid/exercises/data/untrimmed_fastq
 ~~~
-{: .bash}

 We are interested in looking at the FASTQ files in this directory.
 We can list all files with the `.fastq` extension using the command:

 ~~~
 $ ls *.fastq
 ~~~
-{: .bash}

 ~~~
 JC1A_R1.fastq JC1A_R2.fastq JP4D_R1.fastq JP4D_R2.fastq
 ~~~
-{: .output}

 The `*` character is a special type of character called a wildcard, which can be used to represent any number of any type of character.
 Thus, `*.fastq` matches every file that ends with `.fastq`.